Group Medical Insurance: Understanding Coverage For Employees

 Frequently asked questions

-Group medical insurance is a type of health insurance plan that covers employees of an organization.
-Through contributory or non-contributory versions of these policies, employers offer coverage to their employees during their employment tenure.
+Group medical insurance is a health insurance plan that covers employees of an organisation.
+Employers offer coverage to their employees and their dependents during their employment tenure.

 Written by